robertspurlin/GitHub-Popular-PHP-Repos/README.md

 ![initial screen](screenshots/initial.png)

-After hitting http://localhost, you should be greeted with a page titled "Popular PHP Repositories", a button labled "Populate Repositories", and a message saying:
+After hitting http://localhost, you should be greeted with a page titled "Popular PHP Repositories", and a button labled "Populate Repositories".
+An AJAX call is made to grab all repositories stored.

+When the AJAX call returns an empty object, you should see a message saying:

 ```
 No repositories stored.
 'Click "Populate Repositories" button above to pull from GitHub, store in database, and show.